 - Gives job security: All of us are aware that the IT companies are non-government.
 On the other hand, getting a job in the government-owned core companies is very difficult and as the IBPS banks come under Public Sector, there is a guarantee that the employees will not be fired.
 It is better since the jobs under IBPS exams provide job security.

 - Growth of the individual: The main aim of working in a company is to achieve greater heights.
 Working in an IT or any other non-government company takes years to reach to the level of Manager but in the IBPS Bank jobs, the growth rate of an individual is quite high as it takes a couple of years for an individual to become a Manager.

-To explore more about Govt Exams, check at the linked article.
+Candidates can know more about SBI exams at the linked article.

 - Work Pressure: It is a very important aspect as everything depends on how much time we spend in our office and carry out the work given to us.
 The work pressure is quite more in the privately-owned companies as compared to the Banks.
 People often believe in a myth stating that bank jobs are quite hectic but it is not true, as the work pressure remains constant throughout the year except towards the year-end.

 - Salary and other privileges: As all of us are aware that the employees working in the public sector are handsomely paid as well as the people working in the Banking Sector get accommodation facilities for themselves and for their families.
 There are leaves provided to the employees and they enjoy many allowances, unlike the other private companies.

 - Job Timings: The employees working in the Private Companies face the woes of timings.
 The work pressure may or may not be that much but they need to stay at least for a minimum of 8-9 hours a day at the office.
 On the other hand, the employees working in banks have fixed timings and less working hours as compared to the people working in IT companies.